Why Cheap solar comes at a price!

 Here are some things to look out for when purchasing solar if the price just appears a little too good to be true:

 Cheap panels: If a company claims they use Tier 1 panels, you are well within your rights to ask for evidence and documentation that backs this claim up.
-If they’re claiming Tier 1 and you’re not paying a premium price, then we hate to break it to you but you’re probably purchasing crappy panels.
+If they’re claiming Tier 1 and you’re not paying a premium price, then we hate to break it to you but you’re probably purchasing poor quality solar panels.
 A good solar panel should last 30 plus years.
 Cheap panels will start failing within 2 years and it can be really difficult to get a low-cost solar company to honour the panel warranty.
 Another thing to consider…

 They’re pulling an upsell on you: Many cheap solar companies will advertise a price based on a particular brand of panels and inverters and then proceed to upsell the consumer to better hardware.
 Which as you guessed it results in the price you pay for quality.